chiraggoyel98/Coursera-WebDev-JHU/README.md

 ### by John Hopkins University
 ### Coursera

-This Repo contains my assignment solution for Module 2
+This Repo contains my assignment solution for the course